johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

     getCustomers(id: integer): Observable<Customer>
     ```

 Once the `getCustomers` method returns, we start the *return trip*, where things get more interesting.
-This is mainly because Nest is very **observable-aware**.
+This "more interesting" part is mainly because Nest is very **observable-aware**.

 ![Nest Response Handling](./assets/transporter-response2.gif 'Nest Response Handling')
 <figcaption><a name="Nest Response Handling"></a>Figure 2: Nest Response Handling</figcaption>